ionic-team/ionic-docs/docs/theming/advanced.md

 | ------------------------------------------------------------------------------ | -------------------------------------------------------------------------------- |
 | <img src={require('@site/static/img/theming/ios-portrait-top.png').default} /> | <img src={require('@site/static/img/theming/ios-landscape-left.png').default} /> |

 To accommodate this, Ionic automatically adds padding to certain components.
-For example, an `ion-header` component placed in an `ion-modal` will receive padding according to the top edge of the device's safe area.
+For example, the first `ion-toolbar` component placed in an `ion-modal` will receive padding according to the top edge of the device's safe area.
 This avoids the device's notch covering up the header text.

 <img src={require('@site/static/img/theming/modal-header-padding.png').default} />